dopt/odopt/packages/@dopt/react/README.md

 # Dopt React SDK

-## Getting Started
+## Getting started

-The Dopt React SDK offers a convenient framework-native client for accessing Dopt's blocks API, allowing you to bind user journey state (defined in Dopt) to your UI.
+The Dopt React SDK is a framework-specific client for accessing Dopt's blocks API, allowing you to bind user flow state defined in Dopt to your UI to build onboarding and engagement flows.

+The SDK lives in our open-source monorepo [odopt](https://github.com/dopt/odopt).

+It is published to npm as [`@dopt/react`](https://www.npmjs.com/package/@dopt/react).
-Check out our [type doc](https://paka.dev/npm/@dopt/react) for source code level documentation!

-For a more in-depth guide, check out the [React SDK guide](https://docs.dopt.com/guides/react-sdk) in our docs.
+Check out our [TypeDoc docs](https://docs.dopt.com/sdks/react/modules/) for source code level documentation.
+For a more in-depth guide, check out the [React SDK guide](https://docs.dopt.com/guides/react-sdk/) in our docs.

 ## Installation